Neuw84/datahack-spark/README.md

 # datahack-spark

 Vagrant box for the Spark [Datahack](https://www.datahack.es) module.
+This box uses Ansible as local provisioner.

 Contains: